-Hundreds of users can’t speak highly enough about the Extend-A-Truck, with multiple users describing it as ‘versatile’, ‘no brainer’, ‘easy to use’, and even ‘ingenious’.
+Hundreds of users can’t speak highly enough about the goal post extender, with multiple users describing it as ‘versatile’, ‘no brainer’, ‘easy to use’, and even ‘ingenious’.

-Whatever items you decide to carry on your Darby, it supports equipment up to 350 pounds and 4 feet in width.
+Whatever items you decide to carry on your rack, it supports equipment up to 750 pounds and 47,7 inches in width.
 Use it to haul a tandem kayak, canoe, solo kayak, timber, crown molding, or pretty much anything as long as it fits these criteria!

 Whisper quiet kayak transport

 One annoying aspect of transporting a kayak on your truck is the loud noise it produces for those riding in the cab.
-This Thule kayak rack employs Airstrip Technology to once again make the ride to the lake enjoyable, not unbearable.
+This Thule kayak rack employs Airstrip Technology with a wind diffuser technology, to once again make the ride to the lake enjoyable, not unbearable.

 However, there is no better kayak rack that offers you the protection you seek than this Thule.
 In fact, there are 4 different patented Secure Locks that keep your kayak rack securely on your bed.